ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

  * **`viewportTopOffset`** &ndash; The offset (in pixels) from the top of the viewport used when positioning a sticky toolbar.
  Useful when a page with which the editor is being integrated has some other sticky or fixed elements (e.g. the top menu).
-Thanks to setting the toolbar offset the toolbar will not be positioned underneath or above the page's UI.
+Thanks to setting the toolbar offset, the toolbar will not be positioned underneath or above the page's UI.

- * **`shouldNotGroupWhenFull`** &ndash; When set `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.
+ * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.

 #### Separating buttons